twiggler/slotmap/README.md

 ### Allocation / deallocation
 `T& alloc()`:
 Return a reference to a free slot.
+An effort is made to keep the slotmap compact by recycling slots which have been used.
 Throws a `OutOfSlots` exception if all slots are used and `Grow` is false.
 Throws when `Grow` is true and reallocation fails.